 We have the option to extend certain of our current debt maturities with the payment of extension fees.
-Assuming we exercise all extension options available in our debt agreements and after adjusting for the aforementioned January 2024 term loan extension and repayments, we expect that future principal and interest payments associated with our remaining debt obligations outstanding as of December 31, 2023 will be \$2.6 billion through their maturity, with \$45.2 million of principal and \$102.4 million of interest payable on or before December 31, 2024.
-We intend to pay amounts due with available cash, borrowings under our revolving credit facility, proceeds from property sales and/or refinance with long-term debt.
+Assuming we exercise all extension options available in our debt agreements, we expect that future principal and interest payments associated with our remaining debt obligations outstanding as of December 31, 2024 will be \$2.6 billion through their maturity, with \$19.2 million of principal and \$95.3 million of interest payable on or before December 31, 2025.
+We intend to pay amounts due with available cash, borrowings under our revolving credit facility or proceeds from property sales or to refinance amounts due with long-term debt.